 Betsy and I spent five days backpacking and climbing in the Sierra in June 2015.
 We did a big clockwise loop that took us through the Evolution Basin where many peaks are named after famous scientists who did pioneering work in evolution and genetics.
-We packed over three passes (one without a trail), got snowed on the last two days, and did not see another person from the time we left the trailhead until just before returned.
+We climbed three mountains, packed over three passes (one without a trail), got snowed on the last two days, and did not see another person from the time we left the trailhead until just before we returned.

 My blog of our wilderness adventure follows.

 Day 1: Monday, June 1.
 Betsy is at North Lake for the start of our wilderness adventure.
 Betsy packs above Lower Lamarck Lake.
 North Lake, where we started, is the second lake far below to the northeast.
 Owens Valley and the White Mountains are in the distance.
 The trail is steep as we approach camp.
 I am still clean and wearing shorts just below camp.

 Day 2: Tuesday, June2.
 We pack up to Lamarck Col on snow.
 This is the view of Mt Lamarck north of the col. Betsy is on top of Mt Lamarck at 13,417 ft with the slightly higher Peak 13,464 in back to the northwest.
 We climbed both.
 Mts Wallace and Haeckel are prominent to the south.
 We made their first ascents of the year in 2013 when there was less snow.
 Mts Darwin and Mendel are closer and even more prominent to the south.
 We decided that there was too much snow for us to climb them.
 This is Darwin Canyon to the west of Lamarck Col. This curious marmot came close as we made our camp in Darwin Canyon.